The 2-1-1 / Crisis Hotline and Information Center of Pathways of Central Ohio offers confidential

-The 2-1-1 Crisis/Hotline and Information Center of Pathways maintains a database of more than 2750 local, state and national resources — the most comprehensive in Licking and Knox Counties — to help with information and referral calls.
-A web-based version of the database can be accessed through this web page by clicking the 2-1-1 online resource directory logo above or at the bottom of this page.
-The 2-1-1 Crisis/Hotline receives over 36,000 calls annually.
+The 2-1-1 / Crisis Hotline and Information Center of Pathways maintains a database of more than 5000 local, state and national resources — the most comprehensive listing in Licking, Knox, Muskingum, Perry, Morgan and Washington Counties — to help with information and referral calls.
+A web-based version of the database can be accessed through this web page by clicking the 2-1-1 online resource directory logo above.
+The 2-1-1 / Crisis Hotline receives over 50,000 calls annually.

-The 2-1-1 Crisis/Hotline has been answering calls for help and linking callers to local resources for over 40 years.
+The 2-1-1 / Crisis Hotline has been answering calls for help and linking callers to local resources for over 45 years.
 Click here to learn more about our history.

 Fee: No cost to callers.
-Services are underwritten by Mental Health and Recovery for Licking and Knox Counties, the United Way of Licking County, and the United Way of Knox County.
+Services are funded by Mental Health and Recovery for Licking and Knox Counties, the United Way of Licking County, the United Way of Knox County, the United Way of Muskingum, Perry and Morgan Counties and the United Way of Washington County.

-Eligibility: Anyone who works or lives in Licking and Knox Counties
+Eligibility: Anyone who works or lives in Licking, Knox, Muskingum, Perry, Morgan and Washington Counties.

 Referral: No restrictions.

-By Phone: The 2-1-1 Crisis/Hotline can be reached 24 hours a day, 7 days a week by simply dialing 2-1-1 on your landline telephone and most cell phones in Licking and Knox Counties.
+By Phone: The 2-1-1 / Crisis Hotline can be reached 24 hours a day, 7 days a week by simply dialing 2-1-1 on your landline telephone and most cell phones in Licking, Knox, Muskingum, Perry, Morgan and Washington Counties.
 You may also dial (800) 544-1601 and, in Licking County, (740) 345-HELP (4357).
 NOTE: 2-1-1 availability and service may vary depending on your cellular, cable or VOIP telephone services provider.

 When you dial 2-1-1, your call will be answered by one of Pathways’ special trained Crisis Response Specialists (CRS).
 The CRS will treat your call as confidential.
 The CRS may ask your name and where you are calling from but you do not have to give that information (although where you live can be helpful in making referrals to services).
 You will find the CRS to be an excellent listener and very knowledgeable.

-By Internet: The 2-1-1 Crisis/Hotline database of over 740 agencies and 2750 programs is also accessible on-line at our resource web site: Online Resource Directory.
-The online resource directory includes resources in Licking and Knox Counties, the surrounding area, the State of Ohio and the United States.
+By Internet: The 2-1-1 / Crisis Hotline database of over 1110 agencies and 5000 programs is also accessible on-line at our resource web site: Online Resource Directory.
+The online resource directory includes resources in Licking, Knox, Muskingum, Perry, Morgan and Washington Counties, the surrounding area, the State of Ohio and the United States.

 An added feature of the online database is the ability of organizations to send Pathways updates to their information.
 New organizations can also email Pathways regarding being added to the database.
 Information in the database is used to help 2-1-1 callers and website visitors navigate the maze of social services available in our area.
 The inclusion/exclusion policy incorporates fair and open decision-making that serves the broadest needs of the community.
 Inclusion in the database does not constitute an endorsement of or liability for any agency, program or service.
 To view our 2-1-1 Inclusion/Exclusion Policy, click here.